aminehallamleit/SnowflakeDevOps/README.md

-# SnowflakeDevOps , Simple CI/CD pipeline using Liquibase, Docker, Octopus Deploy, Liquibase.
+# SnowflakeDevOps , Simple CI/CD pipeline using Liquibase, Docker, Octopus Deploy.

 This is a small github repo i'm putting as public, to show case how you can create a devops pipeline to apply changes to your snowflake using Liquibase & octopus.